 Please contact the New Hampshire Customer Service Department for parts availability and current prices.
-All parts orders for the RUGER® REDHAWK® revolvers should be sent to: Ruger, Customer Service Department, 411 Sunapee Street, Newport, New Hampshire, 03773, 336-949-5200.
-We cannot comply with open account or C.O.D. orders.
+All parts orders for the RUGER® GP100® revolver should be sent to: Sturm, Ruger & Company, Inc., Customer Service Department, 411 Sunapee Street, Newport, New Hampshire 03773, 336-949-5200.

+We cannot comply with open account or C.O.D. requests.
 Payment in full via credit card (Visa or MasterCard only), money order or certified bank check (no personal checks or cash, please) is required before any service will be performed.
-Please provide your credit card number, your name as it appears on the credit card, the expiration date, and the 3-digit security code.
+Please provide your credit card number, your name as it appears on the credit card, the expiration date, and 3-digit security code.
 All parts orders are subject to a minimum charge and charges for shipping and handling.
 Order parts by Part Name and specify the model and entire serial number of the firearm for which the parts are being ordered.
-There is a minimum labor charge plus a shipping and handling charge if the parts are factory fitted.
-All factory fitted parts are fit on an exchange basis only.
+There is a minimum labor charge plus a shipping and handling charge if the parts are factory fit.
+All factory fit parts are fit on an exchange basis only.
 We will not return the replaced parts.
 Please contact the Customer Service Department for pricing information.